IvkoPivko/ivee/README.md

-# IVEE - a Powerful Programable RPN Calculator based on FORTH
+# IVEE - a Powerful Programmable RPN Calculator based on FORTH

   Version 1.0.1, (c) 2025 by Ivko based on the code by deetee/zooxo.
   This software is covered by the 3-clause BSD license.